-The women involved in the making of the 1,000 lanyards received training and a stipend which they used to support their family, namely their children’s education.
-The HLPF lanyards were then assembled by a group of about 20 students from the United Nations International School (UNIS) Nepal Club who wholeheartedly volunteered almost three days of their time to complete the assembly.
+The women involved in the making of the 1,000 lanyards received training and a stipend which they used to support their family, namely for food and their children’s education.
+The HLPF lanyards were then assembled by a group of students from the United Nations International School (UNIS) Nepal Club who wholeheartedly volunteered almost three days of their time to complete the assembly.

 Our experienced team has the character, courage and commitment to solving the world’s greatest challenges.
 We operate on the ground to facilitate essential research.
 Conducting large-scale interviews and clarifying risks and opportunities, we engage with community leaders to establish sustainable solutions.